 “Of course, miss…?”

 “Alqamar… now can we get moving already?!”
 Her first words were soft which is what they all expected of the Kanonikós, yet her second words were quite the opposite.
 Least to say, her rage was a bit off-putting.
-The kanonikós were known to be pure beings, void of dark emotions with wise words far beyond mortal knowledge, however this kanonikós was far different then one ever expected.
+The kanonikós were known to be pure beings, void of dark emotions with wise words far beyond mortal knowledge, however, this kanonikós was far different than one ever expected.

 The train returned to its standard movement.
 It shook with the first few seconds before going to a softer motion.
 She was very glad about this as she kept the letter tight to herself, not even letting the nearest children getting the sight of it.